clearpix.gif (43 bytes)

 7.11 Each owner is responsible for keeping track of his team's total salary during the draft.
 Once the draft is completed, all salaries will be summed.
 If any owner exceeds the limits specified by Rules 16.1 and/or 5.2, that owner will lose the fewest number of players necessary to get under that maximum limit.
 For example, if an owner goes $200,000 over the cap, he will lose two $100,000 players.
 If he goes $1 million over the cap, he'll lose one $1 million player.
 The last player(s) chosen in the draft at the required salary range will be the first player(s) released.

 7.12 Any player automatically released due to the infraction described in Rule 7.11 above may not be re-acquired by the same owner as a free agent during the remainder of the season.
+The salary of any such player will remain the same as it was when he was drafted.

 7.13 If a new owner inherits a team from an owner who incurred salary cap penalties for any reason, those penalties will be eliminated.